-The Digital and Population Data Services Agency's liability for damages related to the production of certificate services is determined according to the service agreement concluded with the certificate applicant.
-The Digital and Population Data Services Agency is bound by the certification authority's liability for damages conformant to the Act on Strong Electronic Identification and Electronic Trust Services.
+The Population Register Centre's liability for damages related to the production of certificate services is determined according to the service agreement concluded with the certificate applicant.
+The Population Register Centre is bound by the certification authority's liability for damages conformant to the Act on Strong Electronic Identification and Electronic Signatures and the Act on Electronic Services and Communication in the Public Sector.
 Where applicable, the Tort Liability Act (412/1974) also applies.

-The Digital and Population Data Services Agency is not liable for damage caused by the disclosure of PIN codes, activation code and a certificate holder's private keys unless the disclosure is the direct result of Digital and Population Data Services Agency's actions.
+The Population Register Centre is not liable for damage caused by the disclosure of PIN codes, a PUK code and a certificate holder's private keys unless the disclosure is the direct result of Population Register Centre's actions.

-The maximum extent of the Digital and Population Data Services Agency's liability to the certificate holder and a party trusting the certificate is for direct damage incurred, if the damage is the result of the Digital and Population Data Services Agency's direct actions, however at most 15% of the amount of certificate invoicing for the preceding 3 months (share payable to DPDSA).
+The maximum extent of the Population Register Centre's liability to the certificate holder and a party trusting the certificate is for direct damage incurred, if the damage is the result of the Population Register Centre's direct actions, however at most 15% of the amount of certificate invoicing for the preceding 3 months (share payable to PRC).

-The Digital and Population Data Services Agency is not liable for indirect or consequential damage caused to the smart card holder.
-Neither is the Digital and Population Data Services Agency liable for the indirect or consequential damage incurred by other partners of the party trusting the certificate or the smart card holder.
+The Population Register Centre is not liable for indirect or consequential damage caused to the smart card holder.
+Neither is the Population Register Centre liable for the indirect or consequential damage incurred by other partners of the party trusting the certificate or the smart card holder.

-The Digital and Population Data Services Agency is not responsible for the operation of public telecommunication connections or data networks, such as the Internet, or for the inability to execute a legal transaction because of the non-functionality of a device or card reader software used by the card holder or for the use of the card in contradiction to its intended use.
+The Population Register Centre is not responsible for the operation of public telecommunication connections or data networks, such as the Internet, or for the inability to execute a legal transaction because of the non-functionality of a device or card reader software used by the card holder or for the use of the card in contradiction to its intended use.